 Boxing is one of the oldest sports going, with fighting itself as old as mankind and the sport of boxing being part of the ancient Olympics in 688 BC.
 It has long been associated with gambling too, with bare-knuckle boxing going hand-in-hand with illegal betting and professional pugilism enjoying the same relationship with legalised wagering.

-Here we bring you all the information you need to understand how to bet on boxing, what the main bets are, any rules you should be aware of and also some tips for how to pick the winner and make a profit from betting on boxing.
+Here we bring you all the information you need to understand how to bet on boxing, what the main bets are, any rules you should be aware of and also some tips for how to hopefully pick a winner when it comes to betting on boxing.
 Plus hand picked selections of the best boxing betting sites on the web.

 Most online bookies offer at least match betting markets on the biggest fights, but that’s as far as some of them go.
 So unless you just want to bet on who’ll win a title fight, you’re going to want to find yourself a good boxing bookie.